BitMEX/api-connectors/auto-generated/javascript/docs/InstrumentApi.md

 Get instruments.

 This returns all instruments and indices, including those that have settled or are unlisted.
 Use this endpoint if you want to query for individual instruments or use a complex filter.
-Use &#x60;/instrument/active&#x60; to return active instruments, or use a filter like &#x60;{\&quot;state\&quot;: \&quot;Open\&quot;}&#x60;.
+Use `/instrument/active` to return active instruments, or use a filter like `{\"state\": \"Open\"}`.

 ### Example
 ```javascript